 Hail storms may be rare in more temperate regions of Canada, like Vancouver, but they do happen from time to time.
-By comparison, prairie provinces are much more susceptible to hail storm events, with cities including Calgary and Edmonton prone to multiple hailstorms almost year-round.
-In hail-prone regions, claims are one of the most frequent causes of exterior damage reported to insurance providers.
+By comparison, prairie provinces are much more susceptible to hail storm events, with cities including Calgary and Edmonton prone to multiple hailstorms every year.
+In those regions, hailstorms are one of the most frequent causes of exterior damage reported to insurance providers.

 During a thunderstorm, strong updrafts of warm air and downdrafts of cold air begin to circulate in storm cell clouds.
 Water droplets are carried up above freezing altitude by the updrafts, where they form droplets of ice.
 Then, downdrafts carry the frozen droplets into warmer air, causing it to partially thaw, where it runs into more water before being picked up again by another updraft, refreezing and growing larger when it passes through cold air again.

 If this cycle repeats enough times, the frozen droplet gets bigger and bigger until it’s finally heavy enough to drop to the ground as hail.
 The stronger a storm cell is, the longer it can recycle these ice droplets – producing larger and larger hailstones, sometimes getting as large as golf balls or grapefruits.